derbyjs/derby/index.md

 view.make 'Body', '<h1>Howdy!</h1>'
 {% endhighlight %}

 However, they are generally placed in template files within the `views` directory.
 Each app automatically looks for a template file that shares the same name and calls view.make for each template.
-Templates placed in a template file are also automatically bundled with the application scripts so that they can be rendered on the client.
+Templates placed in a template file are also automatically bundled with the application scripts so that they can be rendered on the client.A

 Template files are also HTML, but each template is wrapped in a tag that names the template.
 This name must end in a colon to differentiate it from a normal HTML tag.
 These tags need not be closed.
 For example:

 {% highlight html %}
 <Title:>